MAP Test Reading

 The correct answer is C.

-For more comprehensive and explained material, choose our complete preparation specifically tailored to your child's grade level.
+For more comprehensive MAP Reading practice with explanations, choose complete MAP preparation tailored to your child’s grade level.

-The chart for converting RIT scores to Lexile range can be found here.
+The chart for converting MAP Growth Reading RIT scores to Lexile ranges can be found here.

 Green Eggs and Ham30L